RubberDuckEng/safe_wren/README.md

 `test_results/test_expectations.txt` lists all currently skipped tests and why.

 ## Ordered goals?
-* Time the tests / make faster
+* Time the tests / make faster (next is vec::alloc from method calls)
-* Re-enable benchmarks
 * Fancier test_expectations system
  ** Config / Expectation pairs (c | FAIL, RUST | TIMEOUT)
 * Teach test.py how to easily switch between rust and c_rust and c
 * Upvalues
+* Re-enable benchmarks which depend on upvalues.
 * remove all uses of 'as' (use into() instead).
 * validate_superclass could now use ClassSource to validate internal, etc.
 * String codepoint APIs (including String.iterate)